Espresso Brownies

 Ingredients

-• Salted butter – I love using salted butter in my baking because the touch of salt cuts through the sweetness and actually enhances the chocolate flavor.
+- Salted butter – Using salted butter in baking cuts through the sweetness and actually enhances the chocolate flavor.

-• Vegetable oil – the flavor of vegetable oil is very mild so it doesn’t affect the taste, however, it helps to create a decadent fudgy brownie.
+- Vegetable oil – The flavor of vegetable oil is very mild, so it doesn’t affect the taste; however, it helps to create a decadent fudgy brownie.
+Usually, I use sunflower oil, but avocado oil is also good.

-• Granulated sugar – I use fine granulated white sugar which ensures the sugar dissolves easily into the mixture.
-This, together with well beaten eggs, is what gives the coffee brownies the perfect crackly crust.
-Regular granulated sugar will be fine.
+- Granulated sugar – I use fine granulated white sugar, which ensures the sugar dissolves easily into the mixture.
+This, together with beaten eggs, is what gives the coffee brownies the perfect crackly crust.

-• Dark brown sugar – This adds a decadent molasses caramel flavor to the espresso brownies.
-Use light brown sugar if that’s all you have.
+- Dark brown sugar – This adds a decadent molasses caramel flavor to the espresso brownies.
+Use light brown sugar if that’s what you have.

 Instructions